Piedmont Coastal Repeater Network (PCRN) FAQ

 Q: Am I buying a service with my contribution?

-A: No. We cannot guarantee anything.
-Again, we are operated by volunteers who often put their own money into the effort to make up shortfalls when major repairs are needed.
 This is not a business.
-PCRN has however operated and maintained a large complex network of linked repeaters for many years, so there is a track record established.
+PCRN has, however, operated and maintained a large complex network of linked repeaters for many years, so there is a track record established.

 Q: Can I volunteer to help with some aspect of operating the PCRN?